 According to the U.S Small Business Association, Sole proprietorships can be the right choice for low-risk businesses and owners who want to test their business idea before forming a more formal company.

 Cons: Like a sole proprietor, partners have full, shared liability if the business goes south.
 In a partnership, you are responsible for your actions and the actions of your partner(s).
 You can protect against this if you form a limited liability partnership.
-Also, whenever you have two or more people making decisions, there’s bound to be disagreements.
+Also, whenever you have two or more people making decisions, there are bound to be disagreements.
 Ensure that you document how decisions will be made in the company and how profits will be shared, especially if things go sideways.

 Limited Liability Company (LLC)